JoanClaret/max-char-limit-warning/README.md

+Maximum Characters limit exceeded warning
+========================================
 Get a warning when the maximum char limit has been exceeded with a simple jQuery plugin
-========================================

 * Only 1 js file
 * < 1Kb minified (495 bytes)